-Many people who develop substance abuse disorder also have some mental health disorders.
+Many people who develop substance abuse disorders also have some mental health disorders.
 The number is really significant, and some studies suggest that around 50% of those who experience substance abuse will also have some mental health disorder, and vice versa.

 Researchers have identified that commonly; drug use starts in adolescence.
 Unsurprisingly, this is the period when the first signs of mental health issues also often occur.
 Early drug use is a sign that substance abuse disorders are more likely to develop later.
 Also, it can contribute to the growth of mental health issues later in life.